 Install and Configure App Tester

-App Tester allows you to unit test the In-App Purchasing (IAP) functionality of your app in sandbox mode before you submit the app for publication.
+With App Tester you can unit test the In-App Purchasing (IAP) functionality of your app in sandbox mode before you submit the app for publication.

-You download App Tester onto the same device as your app, or you can use the Vega Virtual Device (VVD).
+You download App Tester onto the same device as your app, or use the Vega Virtual Device (VVD).
 The App Tester simulates the production environment.

 App Tester prerequisites